 The foregoing list of important factors and other risks detailed from time to time in our reports filed with the SEC is not exhaustive.
 See "Part I, Item 1A - Risk Factors" for a more complete discussion of these risks and uncertainties and for other risks and uncertainties.
 Those factors and the other risk factors described therein are not necessarily all of the important factors that could cause actual results or developments to differ materially from those expressed in any of our forward-looking statements.
 Other unknown or unpredictable factors also could harm our results.
-Consequently, our actual results could be materially different from the results described or anticipated by our forward-looking statements due to the inherent uncertainty of estimates, forecasts and projections and may be better or worse than anticipated.
-Given these uncertainties, you should not rely on forward-looking statements.
+Consequently, our actual results could be materially different from the results described or anticipated by our forward-looking statements due to the inherent uncertainties, you should not rely on forward-looking statements.
 Forward-looking statements represent our estimates and assumptions only as of the date that they were made.
-We expressly disclaim any duty to provide updates to forward-looking statements, and the estimates and assumptions associated with them, after the date of this report, in order to reflect changes in circumstances or expectations or the occurrence of unanticipated events except to the extent required by applicable securities laws.
+We expressly disclaim any duty to provide updates to forward-looking statements, and the estimates and assumptions or the occurrence of unanticipated events except to the extent required by applicable securities laws.